Vermont Bikepackers is a volunteer-operated 501(c)(3) nonprofit. We built this website to share bikepacking resources.

 We chart routes across the state's network of ancient unmaintained roads as well as recreational trails such as rail trails, singletrack, and town forest trails.
 The paths are already there -- we did not build them, but we do link them together into routes.
 In some cases, we are working to increase backcountry cycling access across the state.
 We strive to align with existing initiatives that have community support.

-Most of the routes hosted on this page, and particularly the XVT, are the results of efforts begun over a decade ago by the late Dave Blumenthal and David Tremblay, and ridden by many others since then.
-The board of directors of the Vermont Bikepackers continue to make changes based on feedback from landowners, trail organizations, state agencies, and riders.
+The board of directors of the Vermont Bikepackers continue to make changes to our routes based on feedback from trail organizations, state agencies, landowners, and riders.
 There are many others who have contributed time and effort to route development.

-We strive to maintain accurate and up-to-date information.
-We put a paywall in front of GPS files that make use of singletrack networks which depend on chapter support and trail work days.
-We give money back to those networks.
-We want to keep a healthy relationship between landowners, local trail organizations, and bikepackers from everywhere.
+We work to maintain accurate and up-to-date information.
+We strive to keep a healthy relationship between landowners, local trail organizations, other trail users, and bikepackers from everywhere.

 Ways to give

-1. You can donate directly to the Vermont Bikepackers here: .
+1. You can donate directly to Vermont Bikepackers here: .

-2. Become a member of VMBA, Vermont Bikepackers Chapter.
+2. Become a member of the Vermont Mountain Bike Association, Vermont Bikepackers Chapter.
 List Vermont Bikepackers as your main chapter (or add-on chapter).
-Benefits include heavily-discounted lift tickets at ski hills and mountain bike parks, as well as discounts at restaurants and outdoor stores.
-When you choose to donate this way, 50% of your membership fee goes directly to VMBA, and the other 50% goes to Vermont Bikepackers.
+Benefits are detailed on the page, but also include access to premium route editing tools on our RidewithGPS Clubs Account.
+When you choose to donate this way, 50% of your membership fee goes directly to VMBA (of which the majority goes out in the form of trail grants towards Vermont singletrack), and the other 50% goes to Vermont Bikepackers.